Better kitchen equipment starts with better welds

 Types of Laser Welding Machines Suitable for Kitchen Equipment

-Fixed setups suitable for batch production of standardized parts like sinks and stove panels, providing consistent high-quality welds.
+Platform laser welders — fixed setups for batch production of standard parts like sinks and stove panels.

-Perfect for fast spot welding and intricate weld patterns on smaller kitchen hardware components.
+Scanner-based (galvo) laser welders — fast spot welding and intricate patterns on smaller components.

 Real-world Applications and Case Studies

-An OEM supplier deployed automatic laser welding systems to boost throughput and maintain strict quality standards across thousands of units monthly.
+An OEM supplier adopted automatic laser welding systems.
+Throughput increased while quality remained consistent across thousands of units per month.

 Implementation Considerations for Manufacturers